dzackgarza/smart-pandoc-debugger/readme.md

 *   **[ ] Review and Standardize Terminology:**
     *   While "Manager" is now dominant, ensure any lingering "service" terminology (if not intended for a specific distinction) is harmonized.

+## Core Development Philosophy and Guidelines

+This project follows a specific "society of scripts" architectural pattern.
+Adhering to this philosophy is crucial for maintaining a codebase that is modular, testable, and easy to debug.
+The following guidelines are based on lessons learned during development and are intended to prevent common frustrations.

+### Do:

+*   **DO** understand how each Python file is executed.
+Is it a script run in a separate process (like a Manager) or a module imported by another part of the code?
+This is the most important consideration.
+*   **DO** use absolute imports from the project root (e.g., `from utils.data_model import ...`) for any script that is executed as a standalone process.
+The runner script (`intake.py`) correctly sets the `PYTHONPATH` to make this possible.
+*   **DO** verify the *exact* API of the libraries and utilities you are using.
+This includes checking the version of Pydantic and the specific method names (`model_dump_json()` not `json()`), and checking the parameters of custom project utilities (like the `SdeLogger`).
+*   **DO** trust the linter and test suite.
+If a test fails or a linter shows an error, assume the bug is in the newly generated code, not the tools.
+*   **DO** embrace the existing architecture.
+The separation of concerns via pipe-and-filter scripts is a deliberate design choice that prioritizes testability and modularity over raw performance.

+### Do Not:

+*   **DON'T** use relative imports (e.g., `from . import ...`) in scripts that are run as standalone processes by the Coordinator.
+This will cause `ImportError` crashes.
+*   **DON'T** assume a custom utility has the same interface as a standard library.
+Read the source to verify its function signatures.
+*   **DON'T** ignore deprecation warnings.
+They are a sign of an impending breaking change and should be addressed immediately.
+*   **DON'T** blame the tools.
+If an edit fails to apply or a test fails, the first assumption should always be that the generated code was incorrect.
+*   **DON'T** propose sweeping architectural changes (e.g., moving to a single monolithic process) without first understanding and respecting the trade-offs of the current design.
+Computational performance is not a primary concern; ease of development, testing, and debugging is.